Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Dark times lie ahead of us and there will be a time when we must choose between what is easy and what is right."
+> "If you do not get the chills when you set your goal you're not setting big enough goals."
-> — **Albus Dumbledore**
+> — **Bob Proctor**

 ---

-_Last updated: 15 May 2025 ⏳_
+_Last updated: 16 May 2025 ⏳_